-- The Neighbourhoods and Environment Scrutiny Committee is asked to consider and make recommendations to the Executive on the budget proposals which are within the remit of this Committee. - 2.
-Executive are asked to consider the officer cuts and savings proposals, taking into account the feedback from this scrutiny committee.
+- 1. The Committee is asked to consider and make recommendations to the Executive on the budget proposals which are within the remit of this Committee. - 2.
+The Executive is recommended to approve these budget proposals.

 Wards Affected: All

 Environmental Impact Assessment - the impact of the issues addressed in this report on achieving the zero-carbon target for the city